 1. Cryptocurrency by Paul Vigna & Michael J. Casey

-The first book is "I have cryptocurrency, the Future of Money" by Paul Vigna and Michael Casey.
+The first book is "I Have Cryptocurrency, the Future of Money" by Paul Vigna and Michael Casey.
 This is not the type that is full of technical papers, and it won't give you an in-depth look at the super technical aspects of Bitcoin and cryptocurrencies, but as an overview, it's hard to beat.

 If you are new to cryptocurrencies, to truly understand the fundamentals of Bitcoin and old coins, you need to understand how traditional finance works, the history of money, and how a common belief is given to money.